F0lak/dm_open_ref/ref/proc/animate.md

 -   transform

 > [!NOTE]
->  `pixel_x, pixel_y, pixel_w, pixel_z are considered integer values by the renderer and sub-pixel values are therefore rounded off during animation calls.
+>  `pixel_x`, `pixel_y`, `pixel_w` and `pixel_z` are considered integer values by the renderer and sub-pixel values are therefore rounded off during animation calls.
 This means that the renderer won't trigger a redraw during these frames

 These vars can be changed, but will change immediately on each step rather than smoothly: